Council Services Current Situation 20/01/21

 Bulky Waste Collection Service

-Our bulky waste collection service is starting again on Monday 1 June, with our partner Crest.
+Our bulky waste collection service is operating, with our partner Crest.

 You can book your collection at www.conwy.gov.uk/bulkywaste